dickreuter/neuron_poker/readme.rst

 Packages and modules:
 ~~~~~~~~~~~~~~~~~~~~~

 main.py: entry point and command line interpreter.
-Runs agents with the
+Runs agents with the gym.
+The docstring at the top of the file describes the command line options.
-gym.
+They are interpreted by docopt.

 gym\_env
 ~~~~~~~~